-But here's the part nobody puts in the headline: scheduling the wrong way can tank your reach harder than not posting at all.
-I've watched creators go from 5,000 impressions per post to 800 because they used a tool that logged in through scraping instead of Instagram's official API.
+Scheduling the wrong way can tank your reach harder than not posting at all.
+Creators have seen their reach collapse, from thousands of impressions per post down to a few hundred, after using a tool that logged in by scraping instead of Instagram's official API.
 Instagram noticed.
 Instagram didn't forgive.

-So this isn't a "just use any scheduling tool" guide.
-I'm going to walk you through the exact how-to, the tools, the timing data, the specs you need - and where things quietly break if you're not careful.
+So this is not a "just pick any scheduling tool" guide.
+I'll walk you through the steps, the tools, the timing data, and the specs you need, plus the places where things quietly break if you're not careful.

-That means timing isn't optional.
-If your post drops when your audience is asleep, the early engagement window passes before anyone sees it.
+The algorithm doesn't show your post to all your followers at once.
+It shows it to a small slice first, measures early engagement, then decides whether to push it wider.
+So if your post drops while your audience is asleep, the early window passes before anyone sees it.
 The algorithm reads that as "nobody cared" and buries it.

 A Buffer study found accounts posting consistently at optimal times see up to 30% more engagement than those posting randomly.
 That's the difference between a post reaching 2,000 people and reaching 2,600.
-Over a year of posting, that gap compounds enormously.
+Over a year, that gap compounds.

 Method 1: Instagram's Native Scheduler